 I started making this Moroccan lamb when we were living in Paris.
-I served it when my Dad came over from the UK with the rest of my family to celebrate his 80th birthday.
-The recipe has evolved over the years and has become a family favourite.
-Our eldest son James makes it so regularly and it has become his signature dish.
+I served it when my Dad came over from the UK with the rest of my family to celebrate his 80th birthday in 2000.
+The recipe has evolved over the years and become a family favourite.
+Our eldest son James makes it so regularly it has become his signature dish.

-1 boned leg of lamb, trimmed of excess fat
+1 leg or shoulder of lamb, trimmed of excess fat

 1/3 cup lemon or lime juice

 1-2 tsp sambal ulek (harissa or chilli paste)

 Oven roasted vegetables

 Place lamb in a roasting pan.
 Combine remaining ingredients and spread over both sides of lamb.
 Cover and leave to marinate for several hours or overnight in the fridge.